pulumi/docs/content/blog/build-publish-containers-iac/index.md

 #### Authenticate with the Google Cloud SDK

-GCP offers [several mechanisms](https://cloud.google.com/container-registry/docs/advanced-authentication) to authenticate with your registry, however, the most secure and preferred option is to use the Google Cloud CLI, `gcloud`, as a Docker credential helper.
+GCP offers [several mechanisms](https://cloud.google.com/container-registry/docs/advanced-authentication) to authenticate to your registry; however, the most secure and preferred option is to use the Google Cloud CLI, `gcloud`, as a Docker credential helper.
 After [setting up gcloud on your client](https://cloud.google.com/container-registry/docs/advanced-authentication#gcloud-helper), no explicit authentication is required in your code &mdash; instead, the ambient `gcloud` authentication settings will be used instead.
 As a result, we can leave the authentication information blank:

 {{< chooser language "javascript,typescript,python,go,csharp" / >}}